AgorismLabs/agorist_notes/notes/the_legend_of_anarcho_claus.md

 Janie watched the moonlit specks grow and grow as they approached, rapidly becoming long and thin with wide, large, bat-like wings.
 But they weren’t black like bats.
 These creatures were as white as the snow below them.

-“Are they <i>dragons</i>?” she asked with awe.
+“Are they _dragons_?” she asked with awe.

 “They ain’t butterflies, kid” The elf snapped the reins smartly.
 The reindeer flew faster, shoving them into their seats.
 Rudy closed in on to the sleigh, but the dragons were gaining on him.

 Janie gasped in fear.
 “Will they burn us?”

 “Spooner’s stamps!”
 Anarcho cried out.
-“Learn your D&D. <i>White</i> dragons breathe <i>cold</i>!
+“Learn your D&D. _White_ dragons breathe _cold_!
 They’ll put us in suspended animation and deliver us to old Red Coat’s cops!”

 Janie grew anxious.
-What would her erstwhile hero, a <i>saint</i> no less, do to her when caught in the company of his not-so-juvenile but no-less-delinquent son?
+What would her erstwhile hero, a _saint_ no less, do to her when caught in the company of his not-so-juvenile but no-less-delinquent son?

-“C.B., are we within range of the–”
+“C.B., are we within range of the.”

 C.B.’s deep-throated reply cut Anarcho Clause off.
 “I’m watching and will try it as soon as we hit maximum range.
 10-4?”